01

 About the Project

 There was a problem with user engagement in sessions.
-Many users don't schedule the first appointment, and many who do, don't continue in the following ones.
+Many users didn't schedule the first appointment, and many who did, didn't continue for the following ones.
+My goal was to identify the friction points in the scheduling flow and redesign the experience to build trust and simplify decision-making.

 User Research